vaskozl/home-infra/README.md

 ```
 sops -e -i my-secret.yaml # That's it
-sops my-secret.yaml # To edit it directly in you $EDITOR
+sops my-secret.yaml # To edit it directly in your $EDITOR
 ```